 - Splash! – Unsplash Wallpaper: If you ever searched for copyright-free stock images then you might be familiar with Unsplash.
 In case you don’t know, Unsplash offers high quality and professional photos for free and no copyright attachment.
 Splash is a simple app that downloads a new photo from Unsplash every day and sets it as your desktop and lock screen wallpaper.
 The functionality is very similar to Dynamic Theme app.

 - WolframAlpha (paid): This the place where you can get expert knowledge and almost instant computation for various domains like mathematics, statistics, physics, chemistry, etc.

 - WhatsApp Desktop: If are a heavy WhatsApp user and relying on the web version to access WhatsApp on the desktop then you no longer have to.
 Download WhatsApp desktop app from Microsoft Store and you are good to go.
 Now, don’t expect all the features you see on your mobile device.

 - TranslucentTB: This simple, free, and open-source lets you customize the look and feel of the taskbar.
 Using TranslucentTB you can make the taskbar look completely transparent, opaque, blurry, or even apply the Fluent design.
 Learn more about TranslucentTB.

-That's all for now.
-If you think I missed any of your favorite and useful Store apps for Windows 10 then please let me know.
+That’s all for now.
+Please let me know if you think I missed any of your favorite and helpful Store apps for Windows 10 and 11.
 If they are good, I will list them here.
-I'm sure this app list will be helpful for many Windows 10 users who are looking for good and useful apps in the Store.
+I’m sure this app list will be helpful for many Windows 10 users who are looking for good and useful apps in the Store.